bskinny/helodali/README.md

 The helodali clojurescript application communicates directly with AWS S3 when fetching or storing images and documents.
 Because images and documents are sensitive information they are stored in private S3 buckets and are under user-level access control based on the pathname of the files (S3 keys).
-For example, the bucket helodali-images contains the key _8bcb5043-1571-46db-b944-0c7845e08d4b/1041b850...a2b/1041b8...3fa2b/some-image.jpg_ which has a top-level basename of _8bcb5043-1571-46db-b944-0c7845e08d4b_.
-This value is the user's unique identifier found in the
-OIDC sub claim and the key element to enforcing user-level access control.
-The IAM policy definition resource reference is `"arn:aws:s3:::/${cognito-identity.amazonaws.com:sub}/*"`.
+For example, the bucket helodali-images contains the key _us-east-1:28c22d0b-e40b-4533-a067-23a07660254f/1041b850...a2b/1041b8...3fa2b/some-image.jpg_ which has a top-level basename of _us-east-1:28c22d0b-e40b-4533-a067-23a07660254f_.
+This value is the `Identity Id` which is created by Cognito and stored in an Identity Pool when temporary credentials are needed.
+The IAM policy definition resource reference is
+`"arn:aws:s3:::/${cognito-identity.amazonaws.com:sub}/*"` which is confusing since the value is not the _sub_ claim from OIDC.
 See the _Cognito_HelodaliIdentityPoolAuth_Role_ role defined in IAM.

 A drawback of image privacy is the need to continually refresh the secure URLs provided by S3.
-The default one-hour timeout of the URLs is excessive for the purposes of this application.
+The default one-hour timeout of the URLs is excessive for the purposes of this application so we set it to the maximum 12 hour value.

+#### External IdP Account Linking
+It is conceivable that a user may want to switch external IdPs yet preserve the Helodali account login, say login with Google after originally using Facebook.
+In this case a one-time external identity linking request must be made by a Helodali administrator (until an user-facing mechanism can be put in place).
+The user's record in the Cognito User Pool would then show two values in `identities`, not to be confused with the
+Identity Pool records.

 #### Image Upload and Resizing
 As mentioned above, the web application uploads and deletes images directly against S3, specifically the _helodali-raw-images_ bucket.